vellt/GetX-Spice-Flutter/README.md

 - application <a href="https://github.com/vellt/GetX-Spice-Flutter/releases/download/v1.3.7/spice.apk">  download  </a>
 - temp data <a href="https://github.com/vellt/GetX-Spice-Flutter/releases/download/v1.3.7/temp-data.json">  download  </a>

-## Major features🔧
+## Major features ⭐
-- Data is local stored with HiveDB on your phone 📱
+- Data is local stored with HiveDB on your phone
-- Mechanical theme changer (light ⭐ and dark🌙)
+- Mechanical theme changer (light/dark)
-- Languages support 🌐
+- Languages support
-- Export and import data in JSON 💾
+- Export and import data in JSON

 ## Products data structure
 For an overview of the structure, let's take the first product with an index of zero as an example.
 The product is in the quick access and contains a spice: